 Based on aggregated community reports from r/github, r/cursor, Hacker News, and developer blog reviews throughout 2025โ€“2026.

 Both offer excellent inline completions, but they feel different.
-GitHub Copilot's completions are fast and accurate for single-line suggestions โ€” it excels at predicting the next method call or completing a pattern.
-Cursor's completions are more ambitious โ€” it predicts multi-line blocks and considers more project context.
+GitHub Copilot's completions are fast and accurate for single-line suggestions โ€” it excels at predicting the next method call or completing a pattern, typically appearing within ~200ms.
+Cursor's completions are more ambitious โ€” it predicts multi-line blocks and considers more project context, which adds ~100-300ms of latency on some machines.
 Community reports suggest Copilot is better for quick, accurate suggestions, while Cursor is better for generating larger code blocks.
+The speed difference is noticeable but rarely a blocker.

 u/senior_dev_2026 on Reddit: "Copilot is like a fast typist who finishes your sentences.
 Cursor is like a junior dev who writes whole paragraphs.
 Both are useful, but they serve different moments in your workflow."